DannyTheSloth/VanillaRAT/README.md

 ## Important Disclaimer:

-**I am in no way responsible for any malicious actions that you may make using this software.
-Please take note that this application was designed for educational purposes and should never be used maliciously.**
+**I, the creator, am in no way responsible for any actions that you may make using this software.
+You take full responsibility with any action taken using this software.
+Please take note that this application was designed for educational purposes and should never be used maliciously.
+By downloading the software or source to the software, you automatically accept this agreement.**